noobiept-support/timer/README.md

-# timer_support
+# Timer & stopwatch

-Support for Timer application.
+Create an issue for help.